jpritikin/coach/content/docs/me/psychoactive/santo-daime/_index.md

 I've attended Santo Daime works for about two years (as of Jan 2024).
 There are a number of areas that I think could be improved.

+### What is special about the group experience?

+Before suggesting improvements, I want to underline what is revolutionary about Santo Daime: the group experience.

+The force of the daime draws one's attention to the present and opens up more opportunity for choice.
+When group behavior is the reference point, your conscious choice to harmonize with the group can help relieve varieties of self-centeredness including feeling entitled, lack of connection, and internal conflict.
+In contrast, entitlement and arrogance are a risk when intention is limited to individual exploration.
+The group experience is a hugely significant innovation.
+If your experience of psychedelics is only individual exploration then you have not had a chance to appreciate their full transformative potential.

 ### Posture and Gesture 🪽

 There is too much to say!
 [Visit here]({{< relref "posture" >}})